com-480-data-visualization/project-2024-school-mappers/milestone2.md

 The user can also click on an image of a facility to compare the facilities of different schools :
 ![Canteens of different schools](Step5.png)

+## The implementation

+In order to implement the visualisation, the project can be broken down into several independent blocs :
+1. General website behaviour, data management
+2. Country blocs and associated visualisation
+3. School blocs and associated visualisation
+4. "Macro" visualisations (indicators over countries)
+5. "Micro" visualisations (indicators over schools)
+6. Picture visualisation

+Additionnal features that could be added if time permit have also been identified :
+- Keeping track of which schools/countries have been visited to highlight them
+- Allow additional filtering in the data (e.g. by genre or by age) if we have the data for it